tel: +48 22 499 98 98

 neodymium magnets

-We offer yellow color magnets Nd2Fe14B - our proposal.
-All "magnets" on our website are available for immediate purchase (see the list).
-Check out the magnet price list for more details see the magnet price list
+We offer red color magnets Nd2Fe14B - our proposal.
+Practically all "neodymium magnets" in our store are in stock for immediate purchase (see the list).
+Check out the magnet pricing for more details check the magnet price list

-Where to buy strong magnet?
-Holders with magnets in airtight and durable steel enclosure are ideally suited for use in difficult climate conditions, including snow and rain more information
+Where to purchase very strong neodymium magnet?
+Holders with magnets in airtight and durable steel enclosure are ideally suited for use in difficult, demanding climate conditions, including during snow and rain check

 Dhit sp. z o.o.